 Who is the winningest active NASCAR driver?

 Kyle Busch has the most wins of all the active drivers.
-He currently has 59 wins, but Kevin Harvick NASCAR stats show that he is right behind him, with 58.
+He currently has 59 wins, but Kevin Harvick’s NASCAR stats show he is right behind him, with 58.
 Both drivers are far away from Richard Petty’s 200 wins.

 Who were the first NASCAR drivers?

 While many drivers were racing in the first races of NASCAR, we will mention some of the most important ones.
-Red Byron won the first race on the beach of Daytona and was the first “Strictly Stock” champion in 1949.
+Red Byron won the first race on the beach road course at Daytona and was the first “Strictly Stock” champion in 1949.

-Jim Roper won the first “Strictly Stock” race in 1949, Bob Flock got the first pole.
-Sara Christian, the first woman in NASCAR, raced in that same race.
+Jim Roper won the first “Strictly Stock” race in 1949, and Bob Flock got the first pole position.
+Sara Christian, the first woman in the competition, also made NASCAR history in that same race.